LuisTorres262/Creating-a-Virtual-Machine/README.md

 7.)
 We will choose "Windows 10" for the image and "2 VCPUS,16 GIB Memory" for the size.
 Our username will be "labuser" and the password will be "Password1VM1".
 Make sure you click the Windows checkbox, and then hit review and create.
-8.)
-You should get a validation passed, and than hit create.